 Impairment losses are reversed when there is a change in the estimated recoverable amount of the asset concerned such that recoverable amount is in excess of current carrying amount.
 This reversal is also through profit or loss, and the reversal is limited to bringing the asset in question to its original cost.

 h.
 Intangible Assets

-Intangible Assets are carried at cost and include 3,480 Emission Trading Scheme units.
+Intangible Assets are carried at cost.
+The 3,480 pre 1990 Emission Trading Scheme units were sold in this financial year.

 Specific accounting policies (continued)